TezosTaqueria/taqueria/website/docs/getting-started/installation.md

 ----- -->

-## Installation Basics
+## Taqueria Installation Basics

 Installing Taqueria is a quick and easy process if you understand a few basic concepts and follow the steps outlined in this guide

 Taqueria is a software suite that includies a CLI interface, a library of Node.js plugins, and a VS Code extension.
 Each of these are installed separatley.
-A Taqueria installation can be as simple as just the Taqueria CLI, or a more standard installation which would also include: the VS Code extension, and several plugins including:
+A Taqueria installation can be as simple as just the Taqueria CLI, or a more standard installation which would include the VS Code extension and other common plugins:
 - A sandbox plugin such as taqueria-plugin-flextesa
 - A complier plugin such as taqueria-plugin-ligo

-To be explicit, the components you need to install are:
+To be explicit, the components you can install are:
 - 'taq', an executable binary file installed globally in your $PATH that implements the Taqueria CLI, SDK and protocol
 - Any number of optional Taqueria plugins which are Node.js packages installed via NPM on a per-project basis
 - An optional VS Code plugin 'Taqueria' installed directly through the VS Code Extension Marketplace